SecondeJK/SIG-ambassadors/subgroup-speakers/draft.md

 A list of volunteers maintained in this repository who wish to be added.

 Any level of speaker that is a PAS individual will be able to contact the listed volunteers for mentorship on delivering _a specific talk_ that has been approved.
 As with everything, this involves opinions, and so are subject to The PHP Foundation Code of Conduct.
-The offical channel for asking this should be on the offical Discord.
+The official channel for asking this should be on the official Discord.

 ### Impact Metrics for other SIG Subgroups